ankitchouhan119/Terraza-restaurant-website.github.io/README.md

 will call up their restaurant menu, which is combined with a scheme menu, and will dismiss it with similar gesture or by tapping a close button GUI element.

+● Inputs:
+1. Pattron’s details (username and password) to access their account.
+(Simple)
+2. Update Profile.
+(Simple)
+3. ‘Browse Menus’ search bar.
+(Simple)
+4. Browse Items (Simple)
+5. Sorting preference.
+(Average)
+6. Adding/Removing the desired amount of a product that is on hand to the shopping cart.
+(Simple)
+7. Promo codes for availing cash discounts.
+(Simple)
+8. Ratings and written reviews for the products.
+(Simple)
+9. Item details (including images) for listing an item in the store.
+(Average)
+10. Replying to the customer reviews.
+(Simple)
+11. Order details by the seller (Average).
+12. Register/Login Admin or restaurants.
+(Average)
+13. Add/Remove Admins.
+(Average)